 An architectural complex with its azure dome from far

-Four kilometers from the mausoleum, we stopped at Shah-i-Zinda besides a Muslim cemetery.
-This necropolis complex was formed since 14th century until the 19th and the legend said that Prophet Muhammad's (PBUH) cousin, Kusam bin Abbas, is buried here.
-The complex consists of lower, middle and upper section connected with chartak.
+Four kilometers from the mausoleum, we stopped at Shah-i-Zinda beside a Muslim cemetery.
+This necropolis complex was formed from the 14th century until the 19th and the legend says that Prophet Muhammad's (PBUH) cousin, Kusam bin Abbas, is buried here.
+The complex consists of lower, middle, and upper sections connected with a chartak.

-The portal of late Amir Temur's mother was decorated with glazed terracota
+The portal of late Amir Temur's mother was decorated with glazed terracotta.

-Prophet Muhammad said "Kusam Abbas is more than any other person looks like me by character and appearance"
+Prophet Muhammad said, "Kusam Abbas is more like me than any other person by character and appearance."

 The Kusam mausoleum courtyard.

-The three pictures above are sister and niece of Timur tombs, said to be the most beautiful
+The three pictures above are sister and nieces of Timur tombs, said to be the most beautiful

 In the middle section of Shah-i-Zinda